 Long-term lending exposes the Bank to credit and concentration risks and to variation in the business cycles.
 To support the prosperity of the Nordic-Baltic countries, the Bank tolerates risk exposure arising from lending through the cycles and aims to continue financing viable investment projects during economic downturns.
-Each project is thoroughly analysed from several perspectives (for example financial risks, sustainability assessment, and customer due diligence) to ensure that financing decisions have sound foundations.
+Each project is thoroughly analysed from several perspectives (in addition to Environmental, Social and Governance (ESG) assessment of the counterparty, IDD1 screening and credit risk) to ensure that financing decisions have sound foundations.
 The overall target of the credit risk management is to maintain high portfolio quality with appropriate risk diversification.